yrsegal/rejuvenation-modpack/README.md

   Fixes the silly internal name of the followup attack of the Probopass Crest from displaying.
 - FixSuperLuck.rb
   Super Luck increases held item chances on wild pokemon, as it's supposed to.
-- PredictedMegaMoveTypes.rb
-  Command buttons properly indicate what type a move will be upon Mega Evolution if the Mega Evolved Pokemon's ability would change that.
 - RelearnPreShadowMoves.rb
   Shadow Pokemon regain their old moves over time, as they're supposed to.
 - Route4GlobalChange.rb